Fabl0ck/cus1163-lab04/README.md

 Answer all four questions in your submission:

 1. What happens to the child's memory when `exec()` is called?

+When exec() is called, the child process’s memory is completely replaced by the new program that it is supposed to run.
+All of the old code, variables, and stack data from the child are erased, and the instructions and data of the new program are loaded into its memory.
+The process keeps the same process ID or PID, but everything it was before is gone, and it now becomes the new program entirely.

 2. Why do we need both `fork()` and `exec()`?
 Why not one system call?

+We need both fork() and exec() because they do different jobs that work together.
+The fork() call creates a new process that is a copy of the parent while exec() replaces that process’s memory with a new program.
+Using both allows the parent to keep running and manage the child process, such as waiting for it or starting other tasks.
+If there were only one system call, the parent would disappear as soon as it ran a new program which would make multitasking and process control impossible.

 3. What happens if you call `exec()` in the parent process instead of the child?

+If exec() is called in the parent process instead of the child, the parent itself gets replaced by the new program.
+That means the original parent process for example, a command shell would stop existing and turn into whatever command was executed.
+As a result, the shell would no longer be able to take more commands or manage other child processes.

 4. Why must the child call `exit()` instead of return after a failed `exec()`?

+The child must call exit() instead of return after a failed exec() because returning would cause the child to continue running the parent’s code which then leads to two processes executing the same logic.
+This could create unexpected behavior, duplicated output, or errors.
+Calling exit(1) immediately stops the child and clearly signals to the parent that the command execution failed.

 #### Compilation and Execution